goranefbl/wpgens-wordpress-react-admin-panel/README.md

 -   **React Query (@react-query)**: A library for managing and caching asynchronous data in React applications.
 It optimizes network requests, caching, and state management, enhancing the performance of data-fetching operations.

--   **Yup**: A JavaScript schema validation library used for defining and validating the shape of data.
-It's often utilized in conjunction with form libraries like React Hook Form for defining validation rules.
+-   **Yup**: is a schema validation library used to define and validate data before sending it to backend.

 -   **Vite**: A build tool that offers fast and optimized development and production builds for web applications.
 It provides a modern development environment with features like hot module replacement (HMR) and lightning-fast build times.